Coalition Strikes Target ISIS Terrorists in Syria, Iraq

 Strikes in Syria

+- Near Dayr Az Zawr, five strikes engaged two ISIS tactical units and destroyed two fighting positions, two vehicle-borne bombs, a vehicle-borne-bomb facility and a logistics node.

-- Near Raqqa, 40 strikes engaged 11 ISIS tactical units and destroyed 24 fighting positons, four logistics node, two vehicles, an ISIS communication line, a mortar system, a command-and-control node and suppressed four fighting positions.
+- Near Raqqa, 56 strikes engaged 17 ISIS tactical units; destroyed 56 fighting positions, three logistics nodes and two vehicles; and suppressed a fighting position.

 Strikes in Iraq

-In Iraq, coalition military forces conducted three strikes consisting of seven engagements against ISIS targets:
+In Iraq, coalition military forces conducted three strikes consisting of 12 engagements against ISIS targets:

-Additionally, 34 strikes consisting of 46 engagements were conducted in Syria on Aug.
-23 and Sept.3-7 that closed within the last 24 hours:
+Additionally, 18 strikes consisting of 31 engagements were conducted in Syria on Sept.
+11 that closed within the last 24 hours.

-- On Aug.
-23, near Raqqa, a strike suppressed a fighting position.

-- On Sept.
-3, near Raqqa, two strikes destroyed two command-and-control nodes, a logistics node, a fighting position and suppressed a fighting position.

-- On Sept.
-4, near Raqqa, two strikes destroyed four fighting positions.

-- On Sept.
-5, near Raqqa, a strike destroyed a fighting position.
+- Near Dayr Az Zawr, a strike destroyed four ISIS fighting positions.

-- On Sept.
-6, near Raqqa, two strikes engaged an ISIS tactical unit and destroyed two fighting positions and a command-and-control node.
+- Near Raqqa, 16 strikes engaged three ISIS tactical units and destroyed 17 fighting positions and a logistics node.

 Part of Operation Inherent Resolve